 A black rifle that might get you a pass with your more traditional hunting buddies.
 I can’t say I own one, but I know my readers would be ticked off if I didn’t include the original mini 14 in this top 10.

-Strengths: Low maintenance design, simple reciprocating charging handle, several models available, plenty of aftermarket support.
+Strengths: Low maintenance design, simple reciprocating charging handle, several models available, plenty of aftermarket support, new target model is supposed to be decently accurate, and the Mini Thirty is upsized for 7.62×39 fun.

-Weaknesses: The old style mini 14 is not fantastically accurate, new style rear sights may shake loose without locktite, non-STANAG mags, action is a bit outdated compared to more modern designs.
+Weaknesses: The old style mini 14 is **edit: supposed to be inaccurate**, new style rear sights may shake loose without locktite, non-STANAG mags, action is a bit outdated compared to more modern designs.

 #7 Kel Tek SU-16